Updated December 2020

-However, there is ONE “full bar license” restaurant here in St.George.
-The ony of it’s kind that can serve you limitless alcohol, but doesn’t legally make you eat food.
+However, there is ONE fully licensed bar here in St.George.
+The only of its kind that can serve you limitless alcohol, but doesn’t legally make you eat food.

 Other than the only fully licensed bar in town, you do have other options.
 Yes, you will undoubtedly have to order chips and salsa or a side of fries, to get you by.
 But for Utah, the following restaurants/bars are my personal favorites for brews: